 In short, creating demand increases your credibility and the perceived value you offer the client.
 With increased perceived value comes an increased willingness to pay more for your services, take less desirable appointment slots, and pay your fees without a fuss.

 A significant factor affecting the amount one collects per session is the number of sessions that are paid by a managed care or PPO contract.
-These days it is the rare insurance company that pays full fee for outpatient mental health.
+These days it is the rare insurance company that pays full fees for outpatient mental health.
 If you accept insurance payments then you will be forced to accept reduced fees.
 So if a significant part of your fees comes from insurance payments, you will collect a significantly lower amount for each session.
 Creating demand will increase your fees.

 For more on these topics see: